Skip to main content

 5. Dependency injection container (classifier_base.composition): Constructs and provides instances of the classification model adapter, classification pipeline, and classification use case, ensuring consistent dependency management throughout the request lifecycle.

-6. Classification use case (classifier_base.application.handlers.ClassifyImageUseCase): Application-layer orchestrator that decodes incoming base64-encoded images via the image codec, invokes the classification pipeline, and serializes the result into the response model (ClassificationResponse).
+6. Classification use case (classifier_base.application.handlers.ClassifyImageUseCase): Application-layer orchestrator that decodes incoming base64-encoded images via the image codec, invokes the classification pipeline, and serializes the result into the appropriate response model (SignSeverityAssessment for severity mode or SignPresenceAssessment for presence mode).

 7. Prediction pipeline (classifier_base.infrastructure.ml.pipeline.ClassificationPipeline): Coordinates preprocessing, inference, and postprocessing.
 Preprocessing includes image padding (to square), resizing, and normalization.
 Postprocessing converts raw model logits to a severity score through configurable strategies (e.g., softmax-weighted mean, sigmoid, argmax).